 If a local authority does run into financial difficulties, there are legal provisions that allow central government to step in and take control of the local authority until it is returned to a financially stable position.
 In simple terms, it is unlawful for a local council to spend more than its income.
 If a financial officer sees that a council is going to fail to keep a balanced budget it must issue a notice known as a Section 114 Notice.
 By issuing a Section 114 Notice the council’s chief financial officer takes full control of council spending and will typically immediately freeze all non-statutory spending and look to make rapid cuts in order to return the council to a balanced budget.
 The Local Government Act 2003 also has provisions to enable central government to take direct control of the running of an authority if it fails to return to a balanced budget.
 Over the last 20 years, a total of 2 councils have issued a Section 114 Notice, with the most recent being Northamptonshire County Council in 2018.

-In the case of Northamptonshire and in spite of some well-publicised criticisms of the way it had been run, the Treasury decided not to directly intervene and the council regained control of its finances and returned to a balanced budget in 2019.
+In the case of Northamptonshire, and in spite of some well-publicised criticisms of the way it had been run, the Treasury decided not to directly intervene and the council regained control of its finances and returned to a balanced budget in 2019.
 The Treasury however did allow the council to sell capital assets to cover day to day expenses, which is against standard operating rules, thereby providing the council with the space required to reorganise its spending.

-Though the risk of a council issuing a Section 114 notice is low, before allowing a local authority to raise money through Abundance we run our own credit check of the council to reduce the risk that our investors lend money to councils that may be at risk of not delivering a balanced budget in the near term.
+Though the risk of a council issuing a Section 114 notice is low, before allowing a local authority to raise money through Abundance we run our own credit assessment of the council to reduce the risk that our investors lend money to councils that may be at risk of not delivering a balanced budget in the near term.

 Other risks to consider